 This tutorial was written for SharePoint 2010.
-Muhimbi's PDF Converter for SharePoint integrates equally well with SharePoint 2007 & 2013, but the actual steps for creating K2 workflows differ in each SharePoint version, particularly in SharePoint 2013.
+Muhimbi's PDF Converter for SharePoint integrates equally well with other SharePoint versions, but the actual steps for creating K2 workflows differ in each SharePoint version, particularly in SharePoint 2013 and later.
 Please refer to K2's tutorials and documentation for your particular environment.